 Thomas Carlyle famously said, “No pressure, no diamonds.”

 Research demonstrates that physical exercise has a positive effect on the brain.
-But research is now showing that you can also add cognitive exercise to some of your physical exercise to get a bigger brain bump than from exercise alone.
+But research is now showing that you can also add cognitive exercise to some of your physical exercise to get a bigger effect on your brain than from exercise alone.

 Dance Your Way to Better Brain Health